cloudnativego/wof-ui/README.md

-# Browser Quest UI
+# World of Fluxcraft

-The React / Flux user interface for the Browser Quest game.
+The React / Flux user interface for World of Fluxcraft.